jgoizueta/solar/README.md

 Actually there are different
 [definitions of twilight](https://en.wikipedia.org/wiki/Twilight#Definitions)
-and you can differentiate between them with the +:detaild+ option:
+and you can differentiate between them with the `:detaild` option:

 ```ruby
 situation = Solar.day_or_night(